innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

 All you have to do it go to to Releases Tab for the latest release and download `TeleDrive-MacOS.zip`.

 Then, you simply need to extract the contents of `TeleDrive-MacOS.zip`.
 These steps are shown in the images below.

+Once done, you need to open the TeleDrive app by double clicking on it.

 # Usage